Validity and Reliability of Discrete Movement Assessments in HumanTrak

 Azure Kinect vs. Azure Kinect with Inverse Kinematics vs. Vicon

 Additionally, the Azure Kinect method shows excellent sensitivity with low MDC values for hip adduction/abduction during walking and knee flexion/extension during bilateral CMJ.
-Overall, the Azure Kinect method stands out in terms of accuracy, consistency and sensitivity, making it a reliable and precise tool for motion analysis in clinical and research settings.
+Overall, the Azure Kinect method stands out for its accuracy, consistency and sensitivity, making it a reliable and precise tool for assessing range of motion and controlled functional tasks in clinical and research settings.

 Azure Kinect Camera: Session 1 vs. Session 2